What is Medicaid?

 Enrollees will either have an A/B/D or bundle all plans through Part C (Medicare Advantage).
 Medicare Advantage plans may not be available in all locations.

-Medicaid steps in to help paying premiums and out-of-pocket expenses that Medicare does not cover such as deductible and copays.
+Medicaid steps in to help pay premiums and out-of-pocket expenses that Medicare does not cover such as deductibles and copays.
 Medicaid also covers services beyond the reach of Medicare.
-These would include nursing care facility care beyond the 100 day limit.
+These would include nursing care facility care beyond the 100-day limit.
 It would also cover prescription drugs, eyeglasses, and hearing aids.